 - Visual appeal

-- Niches or smaller spaces for participants to place small offerings
+- Adequate niches or smaller spaces for participants to place small offerings

 - Protection from the elements at ground level so the wind doesn’t blow away offerings